1. Welcome to Note

 To automate a parameter, make sure Note’s transport is running, and then drag a device or audio effect parameter knob to add automation for the adjustments.

-You will then see the automation appear as a dotted line in the Clip Mini Preview window below the device parameters.
+You will then see the automation appear as a dotted line in the Clip Preview window below the device parameters.

-Clip Mini Preview with Automation.
+Clip Preview with Automation.

 Tap the Add Automation button to capture the automation into the clip.